admiller125/MechaCar_Statistical_Analysis/README.md

 * Is the slope of the linear model considered to be zero?
 Why or why not?

-The slope is likely zero.
+The slope is non-zero.
 The null hypothesis is that the slope is not equal to 0 and has been rejected on a 95% confidence interval.
 This can be seen in the p-value of 5.35e-11 which is far less than 0.05.

 * Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?